 Budget Announcement November 2017

-Scheme 1 - relief would be made available to those ratepayers facing large increases as a result of the loss of small business rate relief, the Council has already identified ratepayers likely to qualify for the Scheme and recalculated and reissued new bills to them in September
+Scheme 1 - relief would be made available to those ratepayers facing large increases as a result of the loss of small business rate relief, the Council has already identified ratepayers who will qualify for the Scheme and recalculated 2018/19 bills.

 Scheme 3 - The new local discretionary relief scheme allows the Council to provide some support to ratepayers facing increases in their bills.
-The Council has already identified ratepayers like to qualify for this scheme in year 1 and 2, a copy of the Three Rivers District Council Revaluation support policy, which was approved by Policy & Resource Committee on 5 October 2017 can be found here.
+In year 1, the Council identified ratepayers like to qualify for this scheme in year 1 and 2, a copy of the Three Rivers District Council Revaluation support policy, which was approved by Policy & Resource Committee on 5 October 2017 can be found here.
 Year 2 scheme to be confirmed late March 2018 / early 2019 and as the Council has already identified ratepayers who will qualify and 2018/19 bills have had reliefs applied.

 Check Challenge Appeal: